ShivanjaySingh/Weather_Web_Flask/README.md

 Instructions to use
-1. You can create virtual environment
+1. You can create virtual environment :-
-  Use this commands to install virtual environment pip install virtualenv virtaulenv env
+  Use this commands to install virtual environment :- pip install virtualenv, virtaulenv env

-2. Now activating virtaul enviornment
+2. Now activating virtaul enviornment :-
-   Use this command to activate
+   Use this command to activate :-
      .\env\scripts\activate.ps1

-3. Install Flask
+3. Install Flask :-
    pip install flask

-4. Install Flask-Sqlalchemy
+4. Install Flask-Sqlalchemy :-
    pip install flask-sqlalchemy

-5. Install requests
+5. Install requests :-
    pip install requests

-6. To run this application execute this command python app.py
+6. To run this application execute this command :- python app.py